mattstewie068/Toasty-Docs/docs/Robot/Design/Robot Parts/Fasteners.md

 Sometimes it is necessary for us to use fasteners outside of the standard fasteners listed above.

 ### Carriage Bolts
-Used in the construction of the bumpers of the flying toasters robots.
+Used in the construction of the bumpers of The Flying Toasters robots.